sheilayee/Project-5/README.md

 This outputs *genes.fpkm_tracking* file which contains FPKM values for all genes.

 #### run_cuffdiff.qsub ####
-Identify differentially expressed genes in the P0_1 sample.
+Uses Cuffdiff to identify differentially expressed genes in the P0_1 sample.

 To run, submit as a job on the cluster:
 ```